 Visit a church

 There are loads of churches dotted around in Manhattan, and often in places that seem out of sync with all the high rises that are all around.
-We visited St Patricks which is on 5th Avenue where my husband lighted a candle for his mum.
-A nice way to slow down, remember those that aren’t with us and also to reflect on what Christmas is all about.
+We visited St Patricks church which is on 5th Avenue and my husband lighted a candle for his mum.
+It’s a nice way to slow down, remember those that aren’t with us and also to reflect on what Christmas is all about to you.

 Take in a wintery skyline view on the Staten Island Ferry

 When we were in New York we hardly had any grey days.
 The sky can be such a stunning blue and the clear light from the winter sun gives such an amazing feel to the skyline.
-I loved the views from the Staten Island ferry which is free to go on – a perfect photo opportunity and a unique perspective of the busy metropolis.
+The views from the Staten Island ferry, which is free to go on, give a perfect photo opportunity and a unique perspective of the busy metropolis.

 Enjoy the snow in Central Park

-If it happens to snow while you’re in New York then you have to head on over to Central Park for a bit of snow fun!
+If it happens to snow while you’re in New York then you just have to head on over to Central Park for a bit of snow fun!
 Take a sled, have a snowball fight (maybe you’ll see Buddy from Elf!!) or just go for a walk and enjoy the views.
 If horse rides are your thing you could also take a carriage ride around central park which would certainly be a magical way to enjoy the area.

 Pin for later!!